Volunteering and outreach

 Bristol Hub is a local branch of the national charity, Student Hubs.
 They work in partnership with the University of Bristol to support students to tackle social challenges, learn about issues and connect with each other.

-The Global Opportunities Team support current students to spend a year or semester abroad or to explore short-term international opportunities such as volunteering abroad.
+The Bristol Abroad Team support current students to spend a year or semester abroad or to explore short-term international opportunities such as volunteering abroad.